dev-sam17/focus-forge/README.md

 # 🕒 Time Tracker App

-A lightweight, desktop time-tracking application built with **Electron**, **React**, and **SQLite**.
+A lightweight, desktop time-tracking application built with **Electron** and **React**.
 Designed for developers and productivity-focused users to track daily work hours across multiple projects with support for tracking sessions, calculating work debt/advance, and archiving completed tasks.

 ---